TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphSystemTraverseCommand"></a>
 # **graphSystemTraverseCommand**
-> List&lt;GraphObjectWithPaths&gt; graphSystemTraverseCommand(systemId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphSystemTraverseCommand(systemId, contentType, accept, limit, skip, xOrgId)

 List the Commands bound to a System